SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Openings/Roles/Mountain Bike Guide & Trail Designer.md

 This is your business.
 We provide the land, accommodation, and a base of potential clients; you build the enterprise.
 * **Model:** This will be run as your own independent business (Model A from [[Propose a Project]]), where you rent resources from us at a minimal cost and keep the profits from your guiding services.
 * **Your Income:** Your revenue will come directly from the guests you guide.
 You will have the freedom to set your prices and packages.
-* **Future Investment:** As this project grows, we have the possibility to use our [[Bando Pubblico Fesr 2021-2027.
-OS 1.3|European funding]] to co-invest in necessary equipment, such as a fleet of rental bikes or tools.
+* **Future Investment:** As this project grows, we have the possibility to use our [[FESR Azione 1.3.3.
+EU Grant|European funding]] to co-invest in necessary equipment, such as a fleet of rental bikes or tools.

 ### What We Offer